A cranberry brie ring made with fat head dough makes a delicious Christmas centrepiece. Serve as a vegetarian main or sliced for an appetiser.

 - 75 grams Brie cheese

-Bring one point of the centre star over the filling as well as bringing the outer edge of the dough inwards.
+- Bring one point of the centre stars over the filling as well as bringing the outer edge of the dough inwards.
 Press the two together and continue until you have a wreath